 TIP #5: FOLLOW INSTRUCTIONS

 Another super easy way to hurt your odds is failure to follow instructions.
 Here are ALL THE DETAILS you need to know to sub to Pitch Wars.
 Read them.
-Read them again.
+Bookmark them for later.
 Double check that you understand the length the sub window will be open and all of the submission guidelines.
 Have everything you need for the sub packet (query + first chapter) formatted properly per the guidelines and ready to go.

 Alright, so I wanted a Mindy Kaling gif of her saying “Why Not Me?” (the title of her latest book), but I couldn’t find one (and I searched for…way too long), so instead you get this one.
 ANYWAY!

 There’s a difference between being realistic and being negative.
-Last year, this contest received nearly 1,600 entries for 125 spots.
+In 2015, this contest received nearly 1,600 entries for 125 spots.
+Last year, I think it was closer to 1,900 for about the same number of places.
 The odds of not getting in are much higher than the odds of getting in.